dbousfie/3201/syllabus.md

 ## Bibliography

-> A bibliography must be included in all written work, it should include
+> A bibliography must be included in all written work (including essays,
-> the complete details of the work and included an 'Accessed' date if it
+> weekly responses and exams), it should include the complete details of
-> is an online source.
+> the work and included an 'Accessed' date if it is an online source.
 >
 > Sample bibliography
 >